The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Discussion

 \textbf{The Index highlights inconsistent and selective reporting, particularly related to safety.} Developers rarely publish agent-specific evaluations.
 In the Index, only ChatGPT Agent, OpenAI Codex, Claude Code, and Gemini 2.5 Computer Use provide agent-specific system cards, though some Chinese agents have research papers focused on computer-use capabilities.
 Meanwhile, only some companies report performance on \textit{capability} benchmarks (9/30).
-This transparency asymmetry suggests a weaker form of ``safety washing'', where safety and ethics frameworks remain high-level and the empirical evidence required to rigorously assess risk is selectively disclosed \citep{biettiEthicsWashingEthics2020, floridiTranslatingPrinciplesPractices2019, renSafetywashingAISafety2024}.
+This transparency asymmetry suggests a weaker form of ``safety-washing'', where safety and ethics frameworks remain high-level and the empirical evidence required to rigorously assess risk is selectively disclosed \citep{biettiEthicsWashingEthics2020, floridiTranslatingPrinciplesPractices2019, renSafetywashingAISafety2024}.
 This is potentially concerning because safety-critical behaviors emerge from planning, tools, memory, and policies rather than model capabilities alone.
 Agent builders frequently delegate some safety responsibilities to users rather than documenting built-in guardrails.

 \textbf{Ecosystem-wide reliance on a few foundation models has implications for concentrated platform power.} Almost all systems in the Index rely on GPT-, Claude-, or Gemini-family models.
 Only foundation model developers based in the US and China operate their own proprietary models.
 This shared dependency creates potential single points of failure through pricing changes, service outages, and safety regressions \citep{kapoorPositionBuildAgent2025}.
-Comprehensive risk management and incident response must therefore extend beyond the agent deployers to upstream model providers.
 At the same time, the model-agnostic design of enterprise platforms may reduce lock-in risks, though this differs by market segment.
 This concentration of foundation models also potentially simplifies evaluation, as evaluators can focus resources on understanding the risks and capabilities of only a handful of models.